MithrilMan/MithrilShards/docs/shards/web-api/using-webapishard.md

-Configuration properties can be set in the application configuartion file, within its root section, under the name of `WebApi`
+Configuration properties can be set in the application configuration file, within its root section, under the name of `WebApi`

 !!! note
 	every shard configuration section is mapped by default to the name of the configuration setting class, stripping out the `Settings` part